 - Responsiveness: If the process is divided into multiple threads, if one thread completes its execution, then its output can be immediately returned.

-2. Faster context switch: Context switch time between threads is lower compared to process context switch.
+- Faster context switch: Context switch time between threads is lower compared to the process context switch.
 Process context switching requires more overhead from the CPU.

-3. Effective utilization of multiprocessor system: If we have multiple threads in a single process, then we can schedule multiple threads on multiple processor.
+- Effective utilization of multiprocessor system: If we have multiple threads in a single process, then we can schedule multiple threads on multiple processors.
 This will make process execution faster.

-5. Communication: Communication between multiple threads is easier, as the threads shares common address space. while in process we have to follow some specific communication technique for communication between two process.
+- Communication: Communication between multiple threads is easier, as the threads share a common address space. while in the process we have to follow some specific communication techniques for communication between the two processes.

 Types of Threads

 Threads are of two types.
 These are described below.

 User Level Thread is a type of thread that is not created using system calls.
 The kernel has no work in the management of user-level threads.
 User-level threads can be easily implemented by the user.
 In case when user-level threads are single-handed processes, kernel-level thread manages them.
 Let’s look at the advantages and disadvantages of User-Level Thread.